How Uber can permanently regain trust

 Uber is far from alone in employing the tactic.
 Employment attorneys say that something like 80 percent of tech companies compel their employees into arbitration, including because it prevents employees from joining together to fight a company.
 Indeed, last September, Uber’s arbitration agreements were largely ruled by an appeals court to be valid and enforceable, which means that drivers now have to take any disputes to private arbitration, where the company can fight them one-on-one.

 It’s worth noting here that arbitrations tend to favor businesses, with arbitrators commonly considering companies their clients.

-From a business standpoint, it’s very easy to understand why Uber insists on them.
+In fact, from a business standpoint, it’s very easy to understand why Uber insists on them.
 But Uber — which became known early on for its bullying tactics and has been trying for years to soften its image — could send a powerful message by carving out an exception to this rule for any employee who has been sexually harassed, racially discriminated against, or whose civil rights have otherwise been violated at the company.

 It’s not so crazy as it sounds.